twinkledriver/FindFiles/README.md

 # FindFiles
-This is my first repository.i want to imitate a software 1st and then so some improvements.I prepare to use C# or WPF to finish it.
+This is my first repository.I want to imitate a software 1st and then do some improvements.I prepare to use C# or WPF to finish it.